paulmassen/grav-theme-hyde/README.md

-# grav-theme-hyde
+# Lanyon Theme

+The **Lanyon** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

+## Description

-Hyde theme for Grav CMS
+Lanyon theme for Grav